This Privacy Notice explains how the University of Cumbria (“we”, “our”, “us”) will handle personal data as an employer.

 - Occasionally and when required with the police and other law enforcement agencies, for the prevention or detection of crime

-- Individuals, companies or organisations who act as ‘data processors’ for them to provide specific services or on behalf of, the University.
-These include software platforms such as Microsoft Teams, vFairs
+- Individuals, companies or organisations who act as ‘data processors’ for them to provide specific services on our behalf

 How long do we keep your data?

-Your personal data is held in different systems including your personnel file, HR and Pay roll system only for as long as necessary for the purposes explained above.
+Your personal data is held in different systems including your personnel file, IT systems only for as long as necessary for the purposes explained above.
 In general we keep:

 - Staff personnel file for 6 years following your termination of employment